yousei-github/ChampSim-Ramulator/README.md

 The CPU's parameters are defined in the `champsim_constants.h` file.

 ## ChampSim
 [ChampSim](https://github.com/ChampSim/ChampSim) is a trace-based simulator for a microarchitecture study.
 You can sign up to the public mailing list by sending an empty mail to champsim+subscribe@googlegroups.com.
 If you have questions about how to use ChampSim, you can often receive a quicker response on the mailing list.
 Please reserve GitHub Issues for bugs.
-Traces for the 3rd Data Prefetching Championship (DPC-3) can be found from here (https://dpc3.compas.cs.stonybrook.edu/?SW_IS).
+Traces for the 3rd Data Prefetching Championship (DPC-3) can be found from here (https://dpc3.compas.cs.stonybrook.edu/champsim-traces/speccpu/).
+A set of traces used for the 2nd Cache Replacement Championship (CRC-2) can be found from this link. (http://bit.ly/2t2nkUj)

+Storage for these traces is kindly provided by Daniel Jimenez (Texas A&M University) and Mike Ferdman (Stony Brook University).
+If you find yourself frequently using ChampSim, it is highly encouraged that you maintain your own repository of traces, in case the links ever break.

 ## Ramulator: A DRAM Simulator
 [Ramulator](https://github.com/CMU-SAFARI/ramulator) is a fast and cycle-accurate DRAM simulator \[1, 2\] that supports a